Lzduque/tiny-app/README.md

 ## Final Product

-- Allows the user to store the URLs and its shorten URLs, update them and delete them;
+- Allows the user to store the URLs and shorten, update and delete the URLs,
-- Also the URLS pages and its functionalitys are only accessyble to the user that created them;
+- Also the URLS pages and its functionalities are only accessible to the user that created them,

 ## Dependencies